ecrc/hcorepp/INSTALL.md

 Synopsis
 --------------------------------------------------------------------------------

-Use CMake to configure and compile the HCORE++ library and its tester, then install the headers and library.
+Use CMake to configure and compile the HCore++ library and its tester, then install the headers and library.

     mkdir build && cd build